 This did end up everywhere!
 But it was incredibly easy to sweep up and brush off.

-Eventually Meatball dragged the entire sensory bin into the backyard to make mud pies with!
-This activity kept my kids entertained all afternoon and was beyond cheap on the pocketbook!
-By the time it came time to put the bin away we didn’t have any left to save…although we had mud pies to spare!
+Eventually my son dragged the entire sensory bin into the backyard to make mud pies with!
+This moon sand recipe kept my kids entertained all afternoon and was beyond cheap on the pocketbook!